forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Use a hash map to count frequency.

+**368. Largest Divisible Subset**: Given a set of distinct positive integers, find the largest subset such that every pair (Si, Sj) of elements in this subset satisfies: Si % Sj = 0 or Sj % Si = 0.

+Sort the array first and find the pattern.

 **371. Sum of Two Integers**: Calculate the sum of two integers a and b, but you are not allowed to use the operator + and -.

 Bit manipulation.
 Simulate addition with XOR, save the carry digits using bitwise AND.

+**373. Find K Pairs with Smallest Sums**: You are given two integer arrays `nums1` and `nums2` sorted in ascending order and an integer k.
+Define a pair (u,v) which consists of one element from the first array and one element from the second array.
+Find the k pairs (u1,v1),(u2,v2) ...(uk,vk) with the smallest sums.

+Essentially the same as "378.
+Kth Smallest Element in a Sorted Matrix".

 **378\.
 Kth Smallest Element in a Sorted Matrix**: Given a n x n matrix where each of the rows and columns are sorted in ascending order, find the kth smallest element in the matrix.